Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-advanced-parser.md

 | 4.79 or later       | `.pdf`, `.docx`, `.pptx`, and `.txt`[^*] |
 | 4.71-4.78           | `.pdf` and `.docx`                       |

-[^*]: `.txt` files are not supported for text extraction by Azure Document Intelligence, but Cognigy's internal parser can handle them.
+[^*]: `.txt` files are not supported for text extraction by the Advanced Parser, but the Basic Parser can handle them.

 ## Availability